XavierCanjura/clean-architecture-flutter/README.md

 ### Components

 - **Entities**: Represent the fundamental business objects or concepts.
-- **Use Cases**: Contian application-specific business rules and orchestrate the flow of data between entities.
+- **Use Cases**: Contain application-specific business rules and orchestrate the flow of data between entities.
 They are responsible for executing specific actions or operations.
 - **Repositories**: Abstract interfaces that define how data is accessed and stored.
 -- **Data Sources**: Define all the methods responsible for fetching data from the API or local database